Technology readiness level

 Technology readiness levels (TRLs) are a method for estimating the maturity of technologies during the acquisition phase of a program.
 TRLs enable consistent and uniform discussions of technical maturity across different types of technology.
 TRL is determined during a technology readiness assessment (TRA) that examines program concepts, technology requirements, and demonstrated technology capabilities.
 TRLs are based on a scale from 1 to 9 with 9 being the most mature technology.

 TRL was developed at NASA during the 1970s.
 The US Department of Defense has used the scale for procurement since the early 2000s.
 By 2008 the scale was also in use at the European Space Agency (ESA).
 The European Commission advised EU-funded research and innovation projects to adopt the scale in 2010.
-TRLs were consequently used in 2014 in the EU Horizon 2020 program.
+TRLs were consequently used in 2014 in the European Union (EU) Horizon 2020 program.
 In 2013, the TRL scale was further canonized by the International Organization for Standardization (ISO) with the publication of the ISO 16290:2013 standard.

-A comprehensive approach and discussion of TRLs has been published by the European Association of Research and Technology Organisations (EARTO).
-Extensive criticism of the adoption of TRL scale by the European Union was published in The Innovation Journal, stating that the "concreteness and sophistication of the TRL scale gradually diminished as its usage spread outside its original context (space programs)".
+A comprehensive approach and discussion of TRLs has been published by the European Association of Research and Technology Organisations.
+Extensive criticism of the adoption of the TRL scale by the EU was published in The Innovation Journal, stating that the "concreteness and sophistication of the TRL scale gradually diminished as its usage spread outside its original context (space programs)".